Lukasye/ds_project_ws2223_group3/README.md

 <b>19.12.2022:</b> Add a batch file for testing.
 Fixed color issue caused by multi-threading.
 <b>21.12.2022:</b> New headless model and function_test.py.
 For the future experiment and testing.
 New global_time_sync.py module to synchronize the clock in the best effort (planning phase).
 <b>24.12.2022:</b> New TUI developing...
 And merry christmas!!!<br>
-<b>12.01.2023:</b> Fixed little bugs for broadcast in complex enviroment and bit function corection.
+<b>12.01.2023:</b> Fixed little bugs for broadcast in complex enviroment and bit function corection.<br>
+<b>13.01.2023:</b> Added election functions!
+Start to look better!
 ### TODO<br>
 1. totally reliable multicast(test phase)
 2. election